International market entry as a growth opportunity and challenge

 There is no question that international expansion remains a challenge, even with a playbook.
 Despite a well-elaborated playbook, expansion into some countries may require different models than those in the created playbook due to different factors such as cultural or regulatory specifics.
 Thus, adaptations to individual markets become necessary.
 In addition, a playbook evolves.

-At the beginning of internationalization plans, market entry models with lower risk are recommended.
+Market entry models with lower risk are recommended at the beginning of internationalisation plans.
 This allows us to explore and test markets.
 Subsequently, we develop the playbook into faster market entry models and only then move on to rolling out with the playbook across the board.

 Anyone who has successfully implemented a playbook

-Companies like AirBnB, Dropbox, Pinterest or Uber have developed a playbook for their internationalization plans in order to have a proven plan to fall back on when entering new markets.
+Companies like Airbnb, Dropbox, Pinterest and Uber have developed a playbook for their internationalization plans in order to have a proven plan to fall back on when entering new markets.